Year - 2026

 * Business Class on Amtrak's Cascade train

-Via Rail Canada's Canadian and Skeena are two trains of only a few left in the world, still using the Budd built streamliner passenger cars built between 1953-1955.
+Via Rail Canada's Canadian and Skeena are two trains of only a few left in the world, still using the classic Budd built streamliner passenger cars built between 1953-1955.
 Most of these passenger cars were built for the the Canadian Pacific Railway.
 CP ordered 173 stainless steel cars from Budd and on April 24, 1955 they introduced it's new transcontinental train The Canadian operating between Montreal, Toronto and Vancouver.
 Now the current route is largely that used by the Canadian National Railway.
 After 70 years in operation the long distance Via Rail Budd fleet is down to 107 cars and time is now running short for these classic passenger cars.

 Today the Canadian operates using an assortment of cars used on the original Canadian and cars of the same era purchased from US railways.
 The cars, mostly built in the 1950s, have been rebuilt several times and while quaint, are functional and have been modernized to a limited degree.
 During the summer months, when demand is higher, the train will be longer than 20 cars.
 While the train is dominated by tourists, especially in the summer, one of its purposes is to provide transportation services to the remote communities across Canada.

-VIA has been investing heavily in updating its corridor trains with new locomotives and cars from Siemens, but the long-distance network is still using decades-old stainless steel cars built in the 1950s The “Notice of Market Consultation” would help gauge the interest of potential builders.
-The request comes as VIA works hard to keep what it has going.
+VIA Rail Canada has made arrangements to replace the passenger equipment on its long-distance and regional trains.
 Yes, the classic Budd Built streamliner cars from the 1950's is on short time before retirement.
 This could be your last opportunity to ride on these cars.
-Via Rail has just announced that the money to replace it's long distance fleet has been set aside so the clock is now ticking for the last Budd built long distance train in the world.
+Via Rail has just announced that the money to replace it's long distance fleet has been set aside so the clock is now ticking for the last Budd built long distance passenger train in the world.

-Our tour will present to you a taste of riding these classic passenger cars between Vancouver, Kamloops, Jasper, and Hinton plus Jasper to Prince Rupert.
-Additionally we will take an 18 hour cruise on a BC Ferry through part of the spectacular inside passage way from the mainland to Vancouver Island and the high speed Victoria Clipper using catamaran's between Victoria and Seattle.
+Our tour will present to you a taste of riding these classic passenger cars between Vancouver, Kamloops, and Jasper, plus Jasper to Prince Rupert.
+Additionally we will take an 18 hour cruise on BC Ferry through part of the spectacular inside passage way from the mainland to Vancouver Island and the high speed Victoria Clipper using catamaran's between Victoria and Seattle.
 Also we will travel by highway over the famous Icefield Parkway through the heart of the Canadian Rockies and on Vancouver Island.
 Other points of interest on this tour that we wll be visiting include Railway Museum of British Columbia, Britannia Mine Museum, Vancouver, Jasper, Jasper National Park, and Victoria.
 Additional train rides will include Amtrak's Cascade passenger train Seattle to Vancouver, Railway Museum of British Columbia RDC Budd car, Vancouver's SkyTrain, Fraser Valley Heritage Railway, Burnaby Central Railway, and the West Coast Express passenger trains.

 We invite you to join us on our exciting tour of Western Canada and Vancouver Island including the spectacular Canadian Rockies.
 This will be a small group so space is limited.
 Don't be disapointed and reserve your space now.